rohit12crj/Study-Notes/AWS/LoadBalancer/notes.md

 - Cross-zone LB is always on for ALB (free), off by default for NLB (costs extra)
 - Health checks at target group level, not listener level
 - Deregistration delay = connection draining for in-flight requests

+---

+explain grace period

+health check path can be applied only to ALB , in NLB there is no option to assign health check path